-The Remote Log Servers page enables defining remote SYSLOG servers to which log messages are sent.
+The Remote Log Servers page enables defining remote SYSLOG servers where log messages are sent (using the SYSLOG protocol).
 For each server, you can configure the severity of the messages that it receives.

 To define SYSLOG servers:

 STEP 1 Click Administration > System Log > Remote Log Servers.